awsdocs/aws-dynamodb-encryption-docs/doc_source/python.md

 Before you install the Amazon DynamoDB Encryption Client for Python, be sure you have the following prerequisites\.

 **A supported version of Python**
-To use this library you need Python 2\.7, or Python 3\.4 or later\.
+Python 3\.5 or later is required by the Amazon DynamoDB Encryption Client for Python versions 3\.0\.*x* and later\.
 To download Python, see [Python downloads](https://www.python.org/downloads/)\.
+Earlier versions of the Amazon DynamoDB Encryption Client for Python support Python 2\.7 and Python 3\.4, but we recommend that you use the latest version of the DynamoDB Encryption Client\.

 **The pip installation tool for Python**
-If you have Python 2\.7\.9 or later, or Python 3\.4 or later, you already have **pip**, although you might want to upgrade it\.
-For more information about upgrading or installing pip, see [Installation](https://pip.pypa.io/en/latest/installing/) in the **pip** documentation\.
+Python 3\.5 and later include **pip**, although you might want to upgrade it\.
+For more information about upgrading or installing pip, see [Installation](https://pip.pypa.io/en/latest/installation/) in the **pip** documentation\.

 ## Installation<a name="python-installation"></a>